 Students/graduates who wish to have their resumes released by the college through the Career Services Office to potential employers must complete a release form with the Career Services Coordinator.
 No resumes will be released unless the release form is completed.

 Academic and other student records are maintained by the college according to the guidelines established by relevant government agencies.

 South College has several different publications distributed throughout the academic year.
-All college publications are approved through the office of the Executive Vice President and Provost.
+All college publications are approved through the office of the Vice Chancellor for Institutional Advancement and Effectiveness.

 The South College Academic Catalog is an information book and reference guide addressing most aspects of the college.
 It is published annually and includes a listing and description of all courses offered by the college.

 During orientation, a Student Handbook is distributed to each new student.
 The handbook contains the South College Academic Honor Code and the Student Conduct Standards and Regulations, as well as helpful information about a variety of topics.
-Copies are available in the Student Activities Coordinator’s, Dean of Student Services’, and the Executive Vice President and Provost’s offices.
+Copies are available in the student services department.

 A President’s List and a Dean’s List are published at the end of each quarter.
 These lists contain the name of all eligible students.